-For Alternative 1, construction of the CSWH Expansion Area and Eelgrass Habitat Area would have the potential to affect California least tern foraging (Impact BIO-1), but impacts would be less than significant because the foraging area impacted by turbidity at any one time would represent a very small proportion (approximately four percent) of total foraging habitat available within the harbor that would be available to least tern.
-Additionally, construction activities would be monitored to ensure that turbidity would not adversely affect least tern foraging.
+For Alternative 1, construction of the CSWH Expansion Area and Eelgrass Habitat Area would have the potential to affect California least tern foraging (Impact BIO-1), but impacts would be less than significant because the foraging area impacted by turbidity at any one time would represent a very small proportion (approximately fourless than two percent) of total foraging habitat available within the Harbor that would be available to California least terns.
+Additionally, construction activities would be monitored to ensure that turbidity would not adversely affect California least tern foraging.
 Fill at Berths 243-245 and the Northwest Slip would cause a permanent loss of marine habitat (Impact BIO-5).
-All of the habitat loss impacts would be significant but mitigable to a less than significant level.
-Impacts to natural habitats, special aquatic sites, and plant communities (Impact BIO-2) and to local biological communities (Impact BIO-4) would be less than significant with implementation of MM BIO-4.
+All of the habitat loss impacts would be significant but mitigable to a less than significant level with implementation of MM BIO-5.
+Impacts to pickleweed wetland would be significant but mitigable to less than significant with implementation of MM BIO-4, while impacts to other natural habitats, special aquatic sites, and plant communities (Impact BIO-2) and would be less than significant.
+Impacts to local biological communities (Impact BIO-4) would be less than significant-with implementation of MM BIO-4.
 No wildlife migration/movement corridors would be affected (Impact BIO-3).
 Additionally, containment of contaminated sediments within the CDF would prevent marine biota from coming in contact with the contaminants, thereby reducing the exposure of marine organisms in the Harbor to such materials.
 This would be a benefit of the Proposed Action.

 Alternative 2 would have the same less than significant impacts on California least tern foraging as Alternative 1.
-The permanent loss of marine habitat, however, would be reduced to 1.7 acres (0.7 ha) (from 14.1 acres [5.7 ha] for Alternative 1) of shallow Outer Harbor water due to construction of the Eelgrass Habitat Area dike, but would still require mitigation.
-The significant but mitigable impacts of constructing the CSWH Expansion Area and Eelgrass Habitat Area on natural habitats, special aquatic sites, plant communities, local biological communities, and wildlife migration/movement corridors would be the same as Alternative 1.
+The No permanent loss of marine habitat, however, would be reduced to 1.7 occur compared to 12.4 acres (5.0.7 ha) (from 14.1 acres [5.7 ha] for Alternative 1) of shallow Outer Harbor water due to construction of the Eelgrass Habitat Area dike, but would still require mitigation.
+The less than significant but mitigable impacts of constructing the CSWH Expansion Area and Eelgrass Habitat Area on natural habitats, special aquatic sites, plant communities, local biological communities, and wildlife migration/movement corridors would be the same as Alternative 1.
 Under Alternative 2, the existing contaminants within Berths 243-245 would remain in place, which would likely result in adverse effects to benthic infaunal organisms and their predators; however, the potential to substantially disrupt local biological communities would be less than significant.
+Disposal of clean dredged material in LA-3, in addition to LA-2, would have less than significant impacts on biological resources.

 Alternative 3 would involve no new in-water construction of landfills or habitat enhancements and, thus, would have no impacts on biological resources.
-Under Alternative 3, the 0.08 mcy of existing contaminants in the harbor and the existing contaminants within Berths 243-245 would remain in place, which would likely result in adverse effects to benthic infaunal organisms and their predators; however, the potential to substantially disrupt local biological communities would be less than significant.
+Under Alternative 3, the 0.08 mcy of existing contaminants in the Harbor and the existing contaminants within Berths 243-245 would remain in place, which would likely result in adverse effects to benthic infaunal organisms and their predators; however, the potential to substantially disrupt local biological communities would be less than significant.